2023 SAG Awards: Everything Everywhere All at Once edges closer to Oscar glory with multiple gongs

 TOP GUN: MAVERICK

-Additionally, Jennifer Coolidge took home Outstanding Performance by a Female Actor in a Drama Series for her reprised role as erratic heiress Tanya McQuoid-Hunt.
+Additionally, beloved cast member Jennifer Coolidge took home the Female Actor Drama gong for her reprised role as erratic heiress Tanya McQuoid-Hunt.

-In a tight battle, the Outstanding Performance by a Male Actor in a Drama Series award was given to Jason Bateman for his performance as money launderer Marty Byrde in Ozark.
-Once again, this meant another loss for Bob Odenkirk and his lauded portrayal of Jimmy McGill in the final series of Better Call Saul!
+In a tight battle, the Male Actor (Drama) award was given to Jason Bateman for his performance as money launderer Marty Byrde in the swansong series of Netflix’s Ozark, with victory coming at the expense of the unfortunate Bob Odenkirk (Better Call Saul).

-Elsewhere, reigning Best Actress Oscar winner Jessica Chastain scored further success on the television front by taking home Outstanding Performance by a Female Actor in a Limited Series/TV Movie for her portrayal of country singer Tammy Wynette in the music-based mini-series George & Tammy.
+Elsewhere, reigning Best Actress Oscar winner Jessica Chastain scored further success on the television front by taking home Female Actor (Limited Series or Television Movie) for her portrayal of country singer Tammy Wynette in the music-based Showtime miniseries George & Tammy.

-Meanwhile, veteran actor Sam Elliott overcame the likes of Evan Peters (Monster: The Jeffrey Dahmer Story) and Black Bird duo Taron Egerton and Paul Walter Hauser to win Outstanding Performance by a Male Actor in a Limited Series/TV Movie for his role in the historical western series 1883.
+The Male Actor (Limited Series/TV Movie) category produced a more unexpected outcome, as veteran actor Sam Elliott overcame the likes of Evan Peters (Monster: The Jeffrey Dahmer Story) and Black Bird duo Taron Egerton and Paul Walter Hauser to win for his role as experienced agent Shea Brennan in Paramount+’s 1883.

-The full list of television winners are:
+The full list of SAG (television) winners are…

 OUTSTANDING PERFORMANCE BY AN ENSEMBLE IN A DRAMA SERIES